fbpx skip to Main Content

 3. Sherbrooke Falls, Sherbrooke

-Sherbrooke Falls in the Dandenongs looks the best after heavy rain as the Sherbrooke Creek flows fast over the rocks.
-The waterfall is accessed by a 2.4 km, 1-hour return walk through tall Mountain Ash and tree ferns starting from Sherbrooke and O’Donohue Picnic Ground.
+Sherbrooke Falls in the Dandenongs always look the best after heavy rain, as the Sherbrooke Creek flows fast over the rocks.
+The waterfall is accessed by a 2.4 km, approximately 1-hour return walk through tall Mountain Ash and tree ferns.

 Sherbrooke Falls, Dandenong Ranges National Park (South), Sherbrooke